 Nearly every grocer carries jalapeños, and serrano peppers are becoming more popular as well.
 As they are easy to find, both can serve as scotch bonnet substitutes in a pinch, but you’ll be giving up a lot in both flavor and heat.

-–> Learn More: Green Vs. Red Jalapeño
+Learn More: Green Vs. Red Jalapeño — How Do They Compare?

 A good low heat fit (but hard to find): The rocotillo pepper

 There’s no doubt about it, if you’re having trouble finding scotch bonnets, then finding a rocotillo pepper may be even harder.
-But if you happen to live in an area with Caribbean peppers around, and your reason for looking for a good scotch bonnet pepper substitute was due to the high heat, then take a look at this tasty hot pepper.
+But if you happen to live in an area with Caribbean peppers around, and your reason for looking for a good scotch bonnet pepper substitute was due to not preferring the high heat, then take a look at this tasty hot pepper.

 Rocotillos are much milder, at 1,500 to 2,500 on the pepper scale.
 That’s less than a jalapeño, so nearly everyone can take the heat the rocotillo brings.
 And best of all, it has a comparable fruitiness to it, so you’ll definitely get the right flavors for Caribbean cuisine.